isislovecruft/bridgedb/README.rst

 =========================

-Obviously, you'll have to feed it bridge descriptor files from a BridgeAuth.
-There's currently only one BridgeAuth in the entire world, but Tor Project is, of course, very interested in adding support for multiple BridgeAuths so that we can scale our own network, and make it easier for individual and organisations who wish to run a lot of Tor bridge relays, and distribute those themselves, have an easier time doing so.
+Obviously, you'll have to feed it bridge descriptor files from a BridgeAuthority.
+There's currently only one BridgeAuthority in the entire world, but Tor Project is, of course, very interested in adding support for multiple BridgeAuthorities so that we can scale our own network, and make it easier for individual and organisations who wish to run a lot of Tor bridge relays have an easier time distributing those bridges themselves (if they wish to do so).
 If you'd like to fund our work on this, please contact tor-dev@lists.torproject.org!

 ----------------------------------
 Accessing the HTTPS User Interface